FabricMC/fabric-docs/develop/automatic-testing.md

 Fabric Loader JUnit defaults to client so we'll add the client source set to our testing environment with the following in `build.gradle`:

 @[code lang=groovy transcludeWith=:::automatic-testing:3](@/reference/build.gradle)

+Note: this extra step with split sources is planned to be fixed in Loom 1.8.
+For more information, track [this issue](https://github.com/FabricMC/fabric-loom/issues/1060).

 ### Writing Tests {#writing-tests}